Estimated reading time: 5 minutes

-The use of social networking sites is an effective way to promote your business.
-As such, one of the best ways to connect with your target market and build a following for your company is to create a Facebook Business page.
+The use of social media is an effective way to promote your business.
+As such, one of the best ways to connect with your target market and build a following for your company is to create a Meta Business page.

-Facebook gives you an opportunity to show a “face”, “name”, and “personality” to your brand.
-Given that the page represents your company, genuine communication, one-on-one conversations, and non-business interaction show the human side of your business.
+Meta, previously known as Facebook, gives you an opportunity to show a “face” and “personality” to your brand.
+Given that the page represents your company, genuine communication, one-on-one conversations, and non-business interactions on your page show the human side of your business.

-Aside from building a community, a Facebook Business page is good for your SEO.
-You are directing traffic to your website by sharing posts and links – and this action can give an SEO boost if they are indexed by the search engines.
+Aside from building a community, a Meta Business page is good for your SEO as you are directing traffic to your website by sharing posts and links – which can give you an SEO boost if they are indexed by the search engines.

 1. Essential information